AndrewFreemantle/fatlemon.co.uk/_posts/2024/2024-12-05-advent-of-code-2024-day05.md

 ```

 ### Part 2 ⭐️
-Inittially this seemed daunting, then I realised this looked like a [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) problem.
+Initially this seemed daunting, then I realised this looked like a [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) problem.
 The separate functions from Part 1 were resuable and I ended up with a correct answer pretty swiftly.

 ``` c#
 public string Part2()